Released 12th February 1996. Review originally published 30th December 2012.

 All of this seems odd given that it/they topped the UK album chart in early 1996, knocking off none other than What’s The Story (Morning Glory).
 Perhaps as an omen of things to come Oasis would reclaim it, whilst this would be the quartet’s commercial peak.
 In amongst a hailstorm of cheekbones all clutching their guitars like antidotes and extolling the virtues of major chords and minor tragedies, it was an album which seemed tragically unable to take more than a stride away from the narrow horizons of Camden, but it’s worn considerably better than all but a few compatriots.

-Influenced variously by amongst others The Smiths, The Stone Roses and The Small Faces, the band – brothers Mark and Scott Morris, Adam Devlin and Ed Chesters – arrived at the post Quo-asis scrum with little more than this batch of songs and for some of them a slightly murky past in petty crime.
+Influenced variously by amongst others The Smiths, The Stone Roses and The Small Faces, the band – brothers Mark and Scott Morris, Adam Devlin and Ed Chesters – arrived at the post Quo-asis scrum with little more than this batch of songs and for some of them an alleged slightly murky past in petty crime.
 Lacking the profile of some of their antagonists, Expecting To Fly is unquestionably therefore sound of them settling down to do things the hard way, a non tabloid courting graft that your average member of Menswear would’ve struggled to recognise.

 Listening again the feat of unit shifting it performed seems even more remarkable.
 For sure there are some obvious avenues down which Morris (M.) rephrases the mid-eighties jangle of a thousand nowhere indie bands, specifically on the gorgeous understatement of Slight Return and the knees up pop of Bluetonic.
 As well as an added muscularity to that offshoot there were other touches so subtle in context they were almost crass; a refusal to over elaborate that made The Fountainhead a song as quintessentially British as anything from Modern Life Is Rubbish, or Putting Out Fires’ peaks and troughs, almost two tracks in one, each wrapped around the other like newlyweds.